alemart/opensurge/README.md

 ## What is Open Surge?

 Open Surge is a fun 2D retro platformer inspired by old-school Sonic games.
 Play, hack, become a creator and unleash your creativity!
+Available for Microsoft Windows and GNU/Linux.
 Currently under development.

 ## About Open Surge